bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + config dx <number>

-  The 'dx' and 'dy' parameters are used to allow for fine turning of positioning certain elements.
-Currently it is only utilized by the edge-operation to allow for label to be shifted away from its normal position.
+  The 'dx' and 'dy' parameters are used to allow for fine turning the label and text.
+This includes all label and text related options such as label-operation, text-operation, cartesian-xtick-option, cartesian-ytick-operation, cartesian-label-operation, etc.

 + config dy <number>